Rtoax/test-linux/README.md

 * Never call `include` in `*.mk` file, only call `include` in Makefile.
 * Each `kconfig` contains kernel CONFIG, each CONFIG is placed in the kconfig of the corresponding directory, and the public CONFIG is placed in the kconfig of the top-level directory.
 * Each `*_helpers*` is helpers program/script of current directory, better `LGPL-2.1 OR BSD-2-Clause` license.
+* Each `requirements.txt` is Python pip --requirement for each directory.

 ## abbrev.md Example